 w/ John Hurt, Liz Gebhardt, Patricia Hodge, Stanley Lebor, Katharine Schofield, Colin Higgins, John Rhys-Davies, Antonia Pemberton, Shane Briant

 The title of Quentin Crisp’s watershed autobiography refers to the only regular work he could get as such a flamboyant person: posing for art students.
 Crisp was out and about in London by the mid-1930s, wearing makeup at a time when even eye shadow on a woman was shocking.
 Visibility was his cause, exhibitionism his drug.
 These compelled Crisp to endure isolation, bashings, police harassment, and financial instability even more severe than the movie conveys.
 Crisp’s henna-dyed ego is at odds with his self-deprecating humor, just as a cool, survival mechanism kind of detachment is at odds with his proclaimed love of people.
 John Hurt’s performance conveys these contradictions masterfully, winning him a BAFTA award for Best Actor.
-Look for Rhys-Davies (a/k/a Gimli in the Lord of the Rings movies and Sallah in the Indiana Jones movies) as adorable lug Barndoor.
+Look for John Rhys-Davies (a/k/a Gimli in the Lord of the Rings movies and Sallah in the Indiana Jones movies) as adorable lug Barndoor.
 Originally airing on British and then American television, The Naked Civil Servant reached a more mixed audience than it would have as a theatrical release.
 It’s an enduring classic about an icon who continually defied both the straight world and the gay mainstream.
 We’re fortunate to get another chance to watch Hurt so fully embody this role in An Englishman in New York (2009) (pictured below).
 As the title explains, this film represents Crisp’s life after Servant, when he emigrated to NYC, and focuses on his adapting to 1970s gay culture, his collaborations with performance artist Penny Arcade, and his mis-quip about AIDS that damaged his career.
 The movie reveals that, once he’d achieved financial stability, he was secretly making large donations to AIDS research.
 He still continued to live in a one-room apartment and, though his skin itched and his body fell apart, he always looked dapper when facing the public.
-Laxton’s film is dynamic and complex, capturing the more brittle side of Crisp while also countering it (a notch too obviously at times) with Crisp’s graciousness and humanity.
+Directed by Richard Laxton, the film is dynamic and complex, capturing the more brittle side of Crisp while also countering it (too obviously at times) with Crisp’s graciousness and humanity.